Hofstetter, Reto Update data

 Reto Hofstetter got his PhD in Marketing and an MSc and BSc in BA with a minor in Economics from the University of Bern, Switzerland.
 He also holds a BSc (Dipl.
 Ing.
 FH) in Computer Science.
 During his PhD and as a post-doc, he visited the University of Pennsylvania (Wharton) and Stanford University.
 At Lugano, he teaches classes in digital marketing management, marketing research, and price management.

-- Hofstetter, R., Zhang, J. Z., Herrmann, A. (In Revision), Repeated Crowdsourcing Contests and Incentives.
+- Hofstetter, R., Zhang, J. Z., Herrmann, A. (Under review), Repeated Crowdsourcing Contests and Incentives.

 - Shriver, S. K., Nair, H. S., & Hofstetter, R. (2013).
 Social ties and user-generated content: Evidence from an online social network, Management Science, 59 (6), 1425-1443.

 - Hofstetter, R., Miller, K., Krohmer, H., Zhang, J. (2013), How Do Consumer Characteristics Affect the Bias in Measuring Willingness to Pay for Innovative Products?, Journal of Product Innovation Management, 30(5), 1042-53.